MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-chart-accounts.md

 >   You can delete a general ledger account.
 However, before you delete it, the following must be true:

 * The balance on the account must be zero.
 * The **Allow G/L Acc.
-Deletion Before** field must be set in the **General Ledger Setup** window, and the account must not have ledger entries on or after that date.
+Deletion Before** field must be set on the **General Ledger Setup** page, and the account must not have ledger entries on or after that date.
-* If the **Check G/L Account Usage** field in the **General Ledger Setup** window is selected, then the account must not be used in any posting groups or posting setup.
+* If the **Check G/L Account Usage** field on the **General Ledger Setup** page is selected, then the account must not be used in any posting groups or posting setup.

 [!INCLUDE[d365fin](includes/d365fin_md.md)] will prevent you from deleting a general ledger account that stores data that is needed in the chart of accounts.